core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Since the JRC uses ID Context values as identifiers of network nodes, namely "pledge identifiers", the above implies that the JRC does not have to perform anymore a mapping between a new, different ID Context value and a certain pledge identifier (see {{Section 8.3.3 of RFC9031}}).
 It follows that pledge identifiers can remain constant once assigned, and thus ID Context values used as pledge identifiers can be employed in the long-term as originally intended.

-### KUDOS Interleaved with Other Message Exchanges

-During a KUDOS execution, a peer that is a CoAP Client must be ready to receive CoAP responses that are not KUDOS messages and that are protected with a different OSCORE Security Context than the one that was used to protect the corresponding request.

-This can happen, for instance, when a CoAP client sends a request and, shortly after that, it executes KUDOS.
-In such a case, the CoAP request is protected with CTX\_OLD, while the CoAP response from the server is protected with CTX\_NEW.
-Another case is when incoming responses are Observe notifications protected with CTX\_NEW, while the corresponding request from the CoAP client that started the observation was protected with CTX\_OLD.

-Another case is when running KUDOS, if the client uses NSTART > 1 and one of its requests triggers a KUDOS execution, i.e., the server replies with a divergent KUDOS message.
-The other requests would be latest served by the server after KUDOS has been completed.

 ### Communication Overhead

-Each of the two KUDOS messages results in communication overhead.
+Each KUDOS messages results in communication overhead.
 This is determined by the following, additional information conveyed in the OSCORE Option (see {{ssec-oscore-option-extensions}}).

 * The second byte of the OSCORE Option value.